FANTASIES, FABLES AND TRADITIONS

 You check out the notes in your study Bibles and the comments in the commentaries to see what the experts and traditions have to say about the Scripture.

-You then go on line and type in the key words to learn what others have found or how they have interpreted the Scripture.
+You then go on line and type in the key words to learn what others have found or how they've interpreted the Scripture.
 [While you are at it, consider checking out the doctrines of those who oppose your view.
 These people have spent a lot of time and effort digging into places you will have not even thought of.
 Make good use of their efforts and information.
-This is especially true if your intent is to find the Truth and not just support a presupposed doctrine.
+This is especially true if you're intent is to find the Truth and not just support a presupposed doctrine.
 But even if the latter should be the case, you will want to know everything that might be thrown up to you in effort to thwart your efforts.
 Forewarned is forearmed.]

 And if you are still not satisfied with what others have to say regarding the subject, or if you believe there is more to it than they have seen - you grab your Strong's exhaustive concordance and find every time that word or subject is mentioned.